 You can assign a custom field value to an activist by choosing this step.
 You can select which custom field you want to write to, then the value you want to assign to this activist when they reach this step.
 Leaving the value blank will blank out any existing custom field data for this activist.

 You can subscribe the activist to the group when they reach this step.

 Note: Do not resubscribe activists if they did not opt in.
 Doing so and sending spam can result in your account being deactivated.

 If you are in a network, you can also decide to subscribe activist to one or more child groups (or groups set up for ad-hoc syndication) by choosing them out of the list.
+You can also resubscribe activists who have previously unsubscribed from that child group by checking off the box below the drop down menu.
 Activists subscribed this way who entered the ladder via the subscribed, took any action, or took a specific action trigger will bring with them to child groups any tags and custom fields they entered when they took the action that triggered their entry into the ladder.
 For example, if the trigger that entered the activist into the ladder was "took any action" and they just signed a petition, any tags or custom fields that were added to their record when they signed that petition will carry down to child groups.

 As usual, data will also flow up from the child group to parent groups.

 You can unsubscribe the activist from the group when they reach this step.